nsnam/ns-3-dev-git/doc/tutorial/source/quick-start.rst

   $ cd ns-3-dev

-If instead you want to try the most recent release (version 3.35 as of this writing), you can checkout a branch corresponding to that git tag:
+If instead you want to try the most recent release (version 3.36 as of this writing), you can checkout a branch corresponding to that git tag:

 ::

-  $ git checkout -b ns-3.35-branch ns-3.35
+  $ git checkout -b ns-3.36-branch ns-3.36

 Building and testing ns-3
 *************************

 Once you have obtained the source either by downloading a release or by cloning a Git repository, the next step is to configure the build using the *CMake* build system.
+The below commands make use of a Python wrapper around CMake, called ``ns3``, that simplifies the command-line syntax, resembling *Waf* syntax.
 There are several options to control the build, but enabling the example programs and the tests, for a default build profile (with asserts enabled and and support for |ns3| logging) is what is usually done at first: